Freight Shipping from Sacramento to Louisville

 How much does it cost to ship freight from Sacramento to Louisville?

-Full truckload (FTL) rates from Sacramento, CA to Louisville, KY currently range from $5,373-$6,622 for a standard dry van load over the 2,499-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Louisville, KY currently range $5,373-$6,622 (roughly $2.16-$2.67 per mile over 2,499 miles).
 LTL shipments typically cost $1,574-$2,524 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Louisville?